AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 If this is all you want, you're ready to use the Swiss Army Knife card.
 If not, continue with the next paragraph for the example dashboard install.

 ##:sak-sak-logo: Examples dashboard install
 If you want to use the examples, you need the full install that includes the example views, decluttering templates, backgrounds and weather and Airvisual images.
-And last but not least: the used gonsboro and steelblue theme in the examples.
+And last but not least: the used `gonsboro` and `dark steelblue` themes in the examples.

 !!!
 Hint "Check my folder structure to understand my setup"
     So you can adapt it to yours if different.